Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Maryland and its opponents have not yet scored more than 69.5 points in a game this year.
+- Maryland has not yet combined with its opponents to score more than 69.5 points in a game this year.

-- The two teams combine to average 63 points per game, 6.5 less than the over/under in this contest.
+- The two teams combine to score 63 points per game, 6.5 less than the over/under in this contest.

-- This contest's over/under is 28.8 points more than the 40.7 these two squads combine to allow per game this season.
+- This contest's total is 28.8 points above the 40.7 these two squads combine to allow per game this season.

-- Terrapins games have an average total of 57.5 points this season, 12.0 fewer than Saturday's over/under.
+- The Terrapins and their opponents score an average of 57.5 points per game, 12.0 fewer than Saturday's total.

-- The 69.5 total in this game is 5.3 points higher than the 64.2 average total in Golden Flashes games this season.
+- In 2021, games involving the Golden Flashes have averaged a total of 64.2 points, 5.3 fewer than this game's set over/under.

 Maryland Stats and Trends

-- So far this year Maryland has two wins against the spread.
+- Thus far this season Maryland has two wins against the spread.

 - This season, the Terrapins won ATS in their only game as a favorite of 14.5 points or more.